 The school site Parent Handbook defines the procedures for safe ingress and egress of students as well as details regarding the nature and hours of campus supervision.
 Parents are informed of procedures for student drop-off and pick-up as well.
-Students are taught schoolwide expectations for efficient, safe dismissals.
 Also, safety procedures and expectations are described for those students who ride their bikes and walk to and from school.

-At the beginning or each school year, school personnel take the time to discuss school expectations and safety procedures including safe ingress and egress of students.
+At the beginning or each school year, school personnel take the time to discuss school rules and safety procedures including safe ingress and egress of students.
+Yard supervision is provided by school staff 20 minutes prior to the start of school during a normal school year.
+Due to COVID-19, all students report directly to their classroom before school.
 Adult supervision is also provided at the end of the day when students wait to be picked up by family members.

-Staff members are vigilant about visitors on campus, and all school guests are expected to sign in at the office and obtain a visitor's badge for the purposes of identification.
-Office staff use an Identity Confirmation System (RAPTOR), where visitor's ID is scanned and their purpose on campus is collected.
+Staff members are vigilant about visitors on campus, and all school guests are asked to sign in at the office and obtain a visitor's badge for the purposes of identification.
+Office Staff use an Identity Confirmation System (RAPTOR), where visitors' ID is scanned.
 A printed label with the visitor's name, picture, and destination is provided.
 If the system identifies a questionable visitor, the system alerts the site administrator, lead supports, and district administrators.
-If a person's presence on campus is questioned by a staff member, an administrator is contacted immediately.
+If a person's presence on campus is questioned, an administrator is contacted immediately.